March 7, 2020

 - Jack Waldheim, "The One Man Dance Band" will kick off the music at noon.

 - Fun for the kids provided by the Adams Youth Center.

 - Free entry into the Thunderbolt Ski Museum.

 - Local retail and recreational vendors share their wares, information, and passion for their work.

 For the second year running, Berkshire Scenic Railway Museum is recreating the Snow Trains that used to run from New York City to Adams in the 1930s and 40s!
 They'll be offering rides from Adams Station to North Adams and back on a specially decorated train at 11:30, 12:30, 1:30 and 2:30.
 Included will be a presentation on the history of the Snow Train phenomenon of that era.
 The trains will depart from Adams Station at 3 Hoosac Street, directly across the street from ThunderFest.
 Tickets not available in advance.
 More information on facebook.

 The Thunderbolt Ski Runners are taking a well deserved year off from holding the downhill race down the Thunderbolt from the summit of Mount Greylock.
 In recent years, only half of the planned races have actually been held due to lack of snow.

-Instead of the downhill race, TSR is hosting and sanctioning “The ‘Bolt” a rando style race held by NE Rando Race Series.
-In short, the very demanding rando format requires that skiers start at Greylock Glen, get up to the top of the trail under their own power, ski down and repeat TWO MORE TIMES!
+Instead of the downhill race this year, “The ‘Bolt,” a rando style race held by NE Rando Race Series will be held on the Thunderbolt Ski Trail on Mount Greylock.
+In short, the very demanding rando format requires that skiers start at Greylock Glen, get to the summit of the tallest mountain in the state under their own power, ski down and repeat TWO MORE TIMES!
 That adds up to a total of 5,000 vertical feet.
 Spectators are welcome at Greylock Glen.
 Race starts around 10 am.

 Details for experienced skiers interested in competing in this race are available NE Rando Series website.